Street Furniture Maintenance Measures

 Timber needs preventative maintenance

 As timber is a natural product, exposure to harsh elements without the necessary preventative maintenance will allow weathering and cracking over time.
-This can easily be prevented by treating all timber surfaces with a UV resistant oil twice yearly or three times in more severe conditions.
-Premium hardwoods, such as spotted gum is a low maintenance timber and will only require a light regular oiling to maintain its appearance and strength.
+This can be minimised by treating all timber surfaces with a UV resistant oil twice yearly or three times in more severe conditions.